-Our team evaluates children from birth through school age for developmental, learning, social and behavioral concerns.
+Our team, part of the Child Development and Rehabilitation Center, evaluates children from birth through school age for developmental, learning, social and behavioral concerns.

 Although many of these concerns are relatively common in age group, they do raise some concern on the part of parents and teachers, as to how best to teach and work with the individual child.